Alejogb1/job-board/blog-data/why-do-swift-5-ios-tableviewcell-items-overlap-horizontally.md

 id: "why-do-swift-5-ios-tableviewcell-items-overlap-horizontally"
 ---

-Okay, let's tackle this persistent layout issue—horizontal overlap in `UITableViewCell` items on iOS with Swift 5.
+, let's tackle this persistent layout issue—horizontal overlap in `UITableViewCell` items on iOS with Swift 5.
 It's a common frustration, and I've spent more than a few late nights tracking down the root causes.
 I remember one particular project, an e-commerce app, where the product descriptions kept bleeding into the price labels—absolute chaos.
 So, let me share what I've learned, breaking it down into manageable chunks with some practical examples.

 The core issue typically stems from how `UITableViewCell` manages its content and how we, as developers, configure its layout.
 Cells are essentially view containers, and like any view, they operate within constraints and frame dimensions.
 When elements overlap, it's almost always due to a misconfiguration of these aspects.
 Think of it as a carefully orchestrated ballet; one wrong move, and everything is out of sync.

 The first common culprit is neglecting to set proper constraints when using auto layout.
 If you're not pinning your subviews (labels, images, etc.) to the cell's content view or to each other with appropriate margins or spacing, they can easily overlap, especially when the cell needs to accommodate different text lengths or image sizes.
-If we fail to explicitly specify that the price label needs to be positioned *to the right of* and with some space *from* the product name label, they can quite literally pile on top of each other.
+If we fail to explicitly specify that the price label needs to be positioned _to the right of_ and with some space _from_ the product name label, they can quite literally pile on top of each other.

 Here's a very simplified example in code to illustrate that point.
 Notice the absence of constraints.